alphagov/govuk-import-export-prototype/guidance/claim-cap-refund.markdown

 [SME question: What’s the benefit of doing simplified scheduling procedure?
 Is it less paperwork?]

-You may be able to use the simplified scheduling procedure if you’re:
+You may be able to use the simplified scheduling procedure if you’re either:

 - an exporting victualling supplier for ships and aircraft in the EU
 - supplying international organisations in the UK that are allowed to receive duty free goods